-We have been working closely with Nottingham City Council’s Team for Identity, Diversity and English as an Additional Language (IDEAL) and Nottingham Writers’ Studio to provide creative writing workshops for local school pupils reflecting on multilingualism and multilingual identity.
+We worked with Nottingham City Council’s Team for Identity, Diversity and English as an Additional Language (IDEAL) and Nottingham Writers’ Studio to provide creative writing workshops for local school pupils reflecting on multilingualism and multilingual identity.
 Find out more on our Outreach with local schools webpage.

 The MEITS 'World of Languages' pop-up museum toured the UK in late 2019.
 Featuring a range of hands-on activities suitable for ages 10+, the museum was a celebration of our multilingual world.
 In Nottingham the museum was hosted by the Central Library from 2nd to 6th December 2019, open 9am-7pm.
 See the MEITS website for further details.
 The World of Languages was a great success.
 As a follow-on project, our colleagues at Cambridge University are now developing the materials as an interactive online museum experience.

 To read all the Nottingham team members’ blogs, see the lists on the links below: